Hexagonal Image Processing in the Context of Machine Learning: Conception of a Biologically Inspired Hexagonal Deep Learning Framework: Implementation of the hexagonal deep learning Framework

 Current research by \textit{Steppa and Holch} \cite{Steppa2019} suggest a hexagonal convolutional layer implementation where each hexagonal block of pixels is separated by a number of $\lfloor\sfrac{d}{2}\rfloor$ vertical slices with $d$ denoting the horizontal diameter of the hexagonal pixel block.
 These hexagonal sub-blocks are then convolved using $d$ convolutions with their respective kernels.

 As the number of slices and therefore convolutions increases for kernels of higher side length, and the additional convolutions prove to be computational costly, the number of required convolutions should be kept as small as possible.
 The number of necessary convolutions is reduced to two by differentiating between kernels for even and for odd row indices.
-Fig. \ref{A_5} shows this by means of two kernels with a side length of $2$, one for each row type as based on their underlying addressing scheme.
+Figure~\ref{figure:kernels_even_odd_rows} shows this by means of two kernels with a side length of $2$, one for each row type as based on their underlying addressing scheme.
 This step is important, as shifted rows also begin with a starting index of $0$.

 To select a set of hexagonal blocks, the hexagonal convolutional layer is facilitated by masking the input image batch to obtain the current regions of interest.
 Therefore, two different masking matrices have to be considered, one for each row type, whereas row indices are identified by the position of the leftmost Hexint of the current row.
-The in Fig. \ref{A_4} depicted feature maps show exemplary S-CNN (t.) and H-CNN (b.) test results with one convolutional layer for the COIL-100 \cite{Nene1996b} data set.
+The feature maps depicted in Fig.~\ref{figure:feature_maps} show exemplary S-CNN (top) and H-CNN (bottom) test results with one convolutional layer for the COIL-100 data set \cite{Nene1996b}.